 Doesn't hold as much weight as some larger hunting chairs.

-Backrest is wider than some competitor chairs, giving hunters extra support.
+This chair's backrest is wider than some competitors' chairs, giving hunters extra support.
 Seat height is adjustable.
-Has wide foot pads, which prevent sinking into the ground.
+Has wide footpads for stability.
 Mesh material is breathable.

 Weight support could be better.
 No armrests for comfort.